Hbs2000/Gpaper/docs/Courses_in_SUSTech/新结构金融学/proposal.md

 1. The longer the closure of the day, the worse the government finance, which is straightforward.
 2. On the contrary, it is the deteriorating finance that will shorten the closure periods because it has to do so.
 For instance, the case of Foxconn in Zhengzhou.

+## The real estate

-Moreover, the effects should be more significant for cities that **heavily rely on** the real estate**, because this industry accounts for a large part of government finance, and its particular characteristic is that it requires an extremely high turnover of capital to operate, which leads to a dangerous leverage ratio, and that only after the construction needs to be completed can the firm receive the remained cash flow.
+Moreover, the effects should be more significant for cities that **heavily rely on** the real estate, because this industry accounts for a large part of government finance, and is characterized with that it requires an extremely high turnover of capital to operate, which leads to a dangerous leverage ratio, and that only after the construction needs to be completed can the firm receive the remained cash flow.
 All of which will give rise to a financial shortage if the construction is suspended.